 If I can talk a little bit around the time, so the COVID period for me had a very quick beginning.
 That’s the bit I was still at Belu.
 So early March, because I stepped down officially at the end of March.

-So for me that was about going, I can see how bad this is, this could be It was about making sure that there was a plan to buy the business time to make sure that the business was effectively underwritten.
+So for me, that was about going, I can see how bad this is, this could be it was about making sure that there was a plan to buy the business time to make sure that the business was effectively underwritten.
 And, you know, at the point when that happens, and you know you might be owed a million pounds, but the chances are you owe nearly a million pounds out.
 How do you manage cash flow and credit in a way that means you still have good solid relationships when you get through this is really, really important.
 So it was crazy.
-I knew exactly what we needed to do to buy that business a year so it could get through and actually the financial modeling we did actually said it’s gonna be six months of 95% of revenue gone And then end of March comes and it was like right okay, so the plans I did have of going to go to Spain and spend some time with mom and take a bit of time off .
+I knew exactly what we needed to do to buy that business a year so it could get through and actually the financial modelling we did actually said it’s gonna be six months of 95% of revenue gone.
+And then end of March comes and it was like right okay, so the plans I did have of going to go to Spain and spend some time with mum and take a bit of time off.
 One it can’t happen – what do I do?
-And the second thing was is you know, the sector that I know and love really well really needs help right now, what can I do? so that’s when I picked up the phone to Peter (SEUK Chief Exec)and went look just we can triage people.
+And the second thing was, is you know, the sector that I know and love really well really needs help right now, what can I do?
+So that’s when I picked up the phone to Peter (SEUK Chief Exec) and went look just we can triage people.
 We can, you know, we can triage incoming calls that people need help, but also we can start calling on members.
-The bit that I realized is there was a huge and brilliant raft of COVID resources building on the SEUK websites.
+The bit that I realised is there was a huge and brilliant raft of COVID resources building on the SEUK websites.
 But when you’re out there with your business and you’re being bombarded with information, because everyone’s trying to help, but you’re in really tough times and your people are struggling with their kids off school.
-And that’s the point when sometimes you may just need a bit of hand holding and a bit of pointing in the right direction.
+And that’s the point when sometimes you may just need a bit of hand-holding and a bit of pointing in the right direction.

 Out of everything that Belu achieved what do you reckon has been your proudest moment?